HugoChenel/hugochenel.github.io/_pages/Athleticism.md

 classes: wide
 sidebar:
   nav: "docs"
+header:
+  overlay_color: "#4199e0"
+  overlay_filter: "0.4"
 ---

 In developing my training philosophy, I was influenced by some of the most respected names in athletic performance and human optimization: *Ben Greenfield*, *Dr. Andy Galpin*, *Mark Bell*, *Dr. Peter Attia*, *Dr. Andrew Huberman*, *Ben Patrick*, and *Dr. Kelly Starrett*.
 Their different visions have shaped my training programs, progressively orienting myself toward **weightlifting**, **gymnastics**, **CrossFit** and **running**, participating in endurance events like *Hyrox*.
 I try to fully develop myself as a hybrid athlete across strength, endurance and explosiveness.
 All my **personal records** and **competition results** are tracked, serving as benchmarks to evaluate my progress.
 Regular assessments help fine-tune my approach.

-What follows is an overview of my training components and results.
-Each one plays a specific role in improving strength, power or endurance, supporting a long-term vision of peak athletic performance.
+What follows is an overview of my benchmark, fitness competition results and training components.
+Each one of these components plays a specific role in improving strength, power or endurance, supporting a long-term vision of peak athletic performance.

 <hr style="border: 1px solid #ddd; margin: 30px 0;">